demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

   If you have out-of-the-box  content from a content pack that is detached (such a Phishing incident type) and want to use the CI/CD process, run the following command:

-  `demisto-sdk download --system --type <object to download such as layouts, playbooks, scripts> -i <the name of the object to download> -o <the output directory>`.
+  `demisto-sdk download --system --type <object to download such as layouts, playbooks, scripts> -i <the name of the object to download> -o <the output directory>`

   It is recommended to download to a new `SystemPacks` folder to avoid validation errors.
-The object needs to be stored in the `SystemPacks` folder to preserve the pack structure. **NOTE**: Only the detached items are stored and not other files such as pack metadata, release notes, readme, etc.
+The object needs to be stored in the `SystemPacks` folder to preserve the pack structure.

+  **NOTE**: Only the detached items are stored and not other files such as pack metadata, release notes, readme, etc.

-  For example, to download the detached phishing incident type layout, run `demisto-sdk download --system --type layouts -i Phishing -o SystemPacks/Phishing/Layouts`.
+  For example, to download the detached phishing incident type layout, run `demisto-sdk download --system --type layouts -i Phishing -o SystemPacks/Phishing/Layouts`

   If you want to download the **Phishing Investigation - Generic v2** playbook run the following: